caleorourke/skim/CONTRIBUTING.md

 ## Feature Requests

-When submitting a new request, please provide as much context as possible to justify how it fits in with the scope and longevity.
-Click <a href="http://github.com/caleorourke/ferris/issues" target="_blank">Search</a> to browse current requests or <a href="http://github.com/caleorourke/ferris/issues/new" target="_blank">Request</a> to submit a new one.
+When submitting a new request, please provide as much context as possible to justify how it fits in with Skim's scope.
+Click <a href="http://github.com/caleorourke/skim/issues" target="_blank">Search</a> to browse current requests or <a href="http://github.com/caleorourke/skim/issues/new" target="_blank">Request</a> to submit a new one.

 ## Issue Reporting